ariataylor96/aws-credentials-manager/README.md

 # Commands

-    add   Add a new profile
+    add   add a new profile
     help  display help for acm
-    list  List all available profiles
+    list  list all available profiles
-    use   Sets your current profile
+    migrate  migrate the current profile to the ACM structure use   sets your current profile